jurelmartin/nodejs-dev-foundation-project/module1/README.md

 ##### Frontend (Optional):

-You can use the included frontend dashboard to test your backend code.
-Just go to the `dashboard` folder and adjust the `ENDPOINT` accordingly with your backend endpoint.
+You can use the included frontend dashboard to test your backend.
+Just go to the `dashboard` folder and adjust the `ENDPOINT` accordingly with your backend endpoint and run `npm start`.

 1. HTTP Client: